.

 : a person who prefers reading to just about any other activity

-I love books.
-But I never think or regard myself as a bookworm.
-Maybe I am.
 I never liked reading when I was young.
-In fact, I’m the worst reader in my class in first grade.
+In fact, I was the worst reader in my class in first grade.
 My first encounter with books started when my eldest brother asked me to read in advance my textbooks.
-Compelling me that it would be of great benefit to know the lessons ahead of time before the subject is discussed is the class.
+Compelling me that it would be of great benefit to know the lessons ahead of time before the subject is discussed in the class.
 My brother has influenced me greatly in this area of my academic literacy.
 He would tell me to read the book from cover to cover.
-Never start reading in the middle of the book and to read only with eyes and mouth closed (no fingers tracing on every word).
+Never start reading in the middle of the book and to read only with eyes and mouth closed (no finger-tracing the words).

 I started reading any reading materials available.
 Raised in an environment of grown-ups with considerable generation gap, I ended up reading newspapers and Reader’s Digest, instead.
 Other than my textbooks in schools, I never had books suitable for my age and comprehension level.